 1Federal Reserve, St. Louis Fed.
 Guide to the Markets – U.S. Data as of April 30, 2017.

 2David Blanchett, Michael Fink and Wade Pfau.
 "Low Bond Yields and Safe Portfolio Withdrawal Rates."
 Morningstar, January 21, 2013.

 3Greenwald and Associates, Guaranteed Lifetime Income Study, 2016.

 All investments come with the risk of losing money, including possible loss of the capital.

 ABOUT THE AUTHOR

-For more than 22 years, Christopher H. Price, JD, LLM, CLU®, ChFC®, AVP, Advanced Sales, Lincoln Financial Distributors, has helped advisors and their clients accumulate, distribute and transfer annuity assets by using a holistic approach.
+For more than 26 years, Christopher H. Price, JD, LLM, CLU®, ChFC®, AVP, Advanced Sales, Lincoln Financial Distributors, has helped financial professionals and their clients accumulate, distribute and transfer annuity assets by using a holistic approach.
 In 1983, he began his career as a trust officer with Sovran Bank (now Bank of America).
-Chris moved into financial planning, and followed that by managing an insurance agency that served some of the wealthiest families in the country.
+Chris moved into financial planning and followed that by managing an insurance agency that served some of the wealthiest families in the country.
 In 1994, Chris joined Delaware Investments, formerly a member of Lincoln Financial Group, where he was responsible for the product management of Delaware mutual funds and eventually Lincoln variable annuities.
-From 2000 to 2004, Chris used his expertise to help financial advisors and their clients with advanced case issues.
+From 2000 to 2004, Chris used his expertise to help financial professionals and their clients with advanced case issues.
 In 2005, he transitioned to the Lincoln Advanced Sales team.
 Chris holds a BA in history from Vassar College, and law and master’s degrees from the Marshall-Wythe School of Law at the College of William & Mary.